raimo/ScubaTrainerVR/README.md

 Built with Oculus Rift 0.5.0.1 SDK.
 Tested with OS X and Unity 5.

+## Objective

+Follow the instructions on the blue background.
+You'll be lead to put on the regulator and dive to the bottom and back up.
+Try to remain between -5 and -10 descent rate and 5 and 10 ascent rate (for real practice).

+## License

 Licensed subject to [Leap Motion SDK Agreement](https://central.leapmotion.com/agreements/SdkAgreement).